How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-All pesticide applicators (and those who supervise them) are required to be certified at the state level.
-The United States Environmental Protection Agency (EPA) has established minimum standards of competency, but all pesticide applicators working in the state of California must be licensed via the necessary state regulatory agencies.
+All pesticide applicators (and those who supervise them) must be certified at the state level.
+The United States Environmental Protection Agency (EPA) sets minimum standards of competency, but any pesticide applicators working in the state of California must be licensed via the necessary state regulatory agencies.

 -